armory/docs/content/en/docs/installation/guide/install-on-gke.md

 ---
-title: Installing Armory in GKE
+title: Installing the Armory Enterprise Platform for Spinnaker in GKE
 linkTitle: "Install in GKE"
 weight: 6
 aliases: